Justicewise/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more pointers_arrays_strings functions and programming
+My more pointers,array and strings files